sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 [Avoiding Look Ahead Bias in Time Series Modelling](https://www.datasciencecentral.com/profiles/blogs/avoiding-look-ahead-bias-in-time-series-modelling-1)

 The associated ipython notebook clearly depicts all the data that has been setup and used for the analysis.
-I also provide summary staticts for the the dataset as well.
+I also provide summary statistics for the the dataset as well.

 ### Exploratory Visualization

-In the ipython notebook i have 4 different plots related to Broadcom stock price data.
-Since the stock has been in the news lately for its takeover attempt of Broadcom and also due to continually beating result estimates, i decided to plot daily volume for the last 5 years.
+In the ipython notebook I have 4 different plots related to Broadcom stock price data.
+Since the stock has been in the news lately for its takeover attempt of Broadcom and also due to continually beating result estimates, I decided to plot daily volume for the last 5 years.
 Clearly we can see spikes associated with important news and results.

-In another plot, i also depict the intradya "High - Low" stock price and this too has shown a lot of unusual spikes lately due to a variety of reasons.
+In another plot, I also depict the intraday "High - Low" stock price and this too has shown a lot of unusual spikes lately due to a variety of reasons that I mention below.

 - A news conference with President Trump to announce moving back headquarters to the United States.
 - Closing the Acquisition of Brocade
-- Announcing the Acquisition of Qulacomm.
+- Announcing the Acquisition of Qualcomm.

 In general, we can see that these have resulted in pushing up the stock price higher.
 However, this also gives a clue that it may be prudent not to use all the features of the input dataset.
 For example, we need to answer and be cognizant of the following